bcych/BiCEP_GUI/readme.md

 12. Histogram of the site level paleointensities sampled from the posterior distribution.
 This corresponds to the distribution of intercepts of the blue lines in (12.).

 13. Diagnostics for the MCMC sampler (see Cych et al, in prep. or the Stan Documentation at https://mc-stan.org/docs/2_26/reference-manual/notation-for-samples-chains-and-draws.html, https://mc-stan.org/docs/2_26/reference-manual/effective-sample-size-section.html).
 0.9<R_hat<1.1 and n_eff>1000 is desired, with R_hat=1.00 and n_eff>10000 being ideal.
 Tweak the sampler parameters (10.) or measure more specimens if these parameters give poor results (indicated by an amber color for n_eff<1000 or a red color for bad R_hat).
-Also displayed here is the 95% credible interval for the site.
+Also displayed here is the 95% credible interval for the site and the Category (see Cych et al once again for an explanation).
+The color of the category box indicates how to proceed.
+Green (Category A or B): accept site, Amber (Category C or D): measure more specimens, Red (Category D): ignore site.

 14. Saves figures to file.
 Currently the Zijderveld plot and Arai plot have to be saved together (as do both site plots).